yuruotao/Fluid-Mechanics-Simulation/README.md

 # Fluid-Mechanics-Simulaition

-This project uses python to build a simulation of 2d fluid
+This project uses python to build a simulation of 2d fluid based on Stokes equations

+##